OStillman/HomeAssistant-Public/docs/home-assistant/device_groups/zigbee/hue_dimmer.md

 - Play Radio 1 In the Kitchen
 - Stop the media playing in the bedroom

-**Role** Automation to allow the usual lights to be turned off, but also transfer the music (Assumed Radio 1) from the Bedroom to the likely next room of the Kitchen
+**Role:** Automation to allow the usual lights to be turned off, but also transfer the music (Assumed Radio 1) from the Bedroom to the likely next room of the Kitchen

+### Further Development Ideas

+- Use the Brighter/Darker Buttons with Scenes to activate 3/4 stages of light intensity that the user can toggle through